 Stockton Fire Department does not permit combinations (burglar and fire for example).

-This information shall be provided to determine whether the provisions of the California Mechanical Code are applicable.
+To determine whether the provisions of the California Mechanical Code are applicable.

 The symbols used on plans and drawings to indicate various fire alarm components and devices shall be clearly identified in a legend, which indicates quantities of devices along with manufacturer's names and model numbers.
 The symbols should be distinctive and clearly understood by the plan reviewer.
 NFPA, NEMA and others have developed recommended sets of standard fire alarm symbols, which are commonly used.

-Details shall be provided describing locations of all penetrations of fire-rated walls, ceilings or assemblies and the type of construction.
+Locations of all penetrations of fire-rated walls, ceilings or assemblies and the type of construction.

 A summary of standby (supervisory) and alarm times as specified by NFPA standards, to be included in the calculations, are listed below.
 The calculations will determine the minimum ampere-hour capacity of the standby battery or minimum requirements for an equivalent secondary source.

-Generally, when the same size conductors are used for multiple notification appliance circuits, such calculation should only be necessary for the longest or worst case circuit.
+Generally, when the same size conductors are used for multiple notification appliance circuits, calculation should only be necessary for the longest or worst case circuit.

 The Ohm's law point to point formula is recommended for these calculations, to determine the voltage drop in each segment of the circuit based upon the current required, times the wire resistance.
 The sum of the drop in all segments determines the total voltage drop.

 As an alternate simpler method, voltage drop calculations can be based upon the total circuit resistance times the total circuit load.
 The calculated drop in this instance will always be substantially higher than the actual voltage drop.